InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/Inplay SMULL Development Guide.md

 *Broadcast packet: Slaves do not acknowledge the reception of a broadcast packet.*

 ## Overview of transparent data transmission
 Many modern applications rely on wireless data transmission; however, end-users often lack knowledge or interest in the underlying wireless technologies.
 Consequently, we have designed a mechanism that allows users to conveniently utilize the powerful data transfer capabilities provided by SMULL without the need to understand the details of this protocol.
-However, before starting the data transmission, it is necessary to configure the relevant parameters of SMULL to establish a network between the master and slave.
+Before starting the data transmission, it is necessary to configure the relevant parameters of SMULL to establish a network between the master and slave.
 By using the commands we provide, you can quickly establish the SMULL network.
 Please refer to the [example](#example) provided below for more details.
 The schematic of the entire system, showing the connection between the host and IN618 module, is illustrated in Figure 3.<br>
 ![Schematic](/images/smull_dt/fig3.png "Figure 3: Schematic")
 Typically, the host refers to various devices such as personal computers (PCs), laptops, microcontroller units (MCUs), and others.
 In the current architecture, the host and IN618 communicate through UART.
 The default settings for the UART in our system are illustrated below.<br>